Designing for Screen Reader Compatibility

 <span lang="es">Viva la patria</span>.

 - Most screen readers pronounce words correctly in almost every instance, but occasionally they misinterpret the difference between homographs (words that are spelled the same but which have different meanings and/or pronunciation).
 For example, the word read can be pronounced "reed" or "red," depending on the context: "I must read the newspaper " vs. "I have read the newspaper."
 A sentence such as "I read the newspaper every day" is actually ambiguous to all readers—humans and screen readers alike.
 It could mean that the writer reads the newspaper every day or that the writer used to read the newspaper every day.
 Depending on what the writer meant to say, the word read in that sentence could be pronounced either "reed" or "red."
-The word content is another example: "I feel content " (meaning happy, with the emphasis on the second syllable [con-TENT]) vs. "Skip to main content" (meaning the subject matter, with the emphasis on the fist syllable [CON-tent]).
+The word content is another example: "I feel content " (meaning happy, with the emphasis on the second syllable [con-TENT]) vs. "Skip to main content" (meaning the subject matter, with the emphasis on the first syllable [CON-tent]).

 - Screen readers read most punctuation by default, such as parentheses, dashes, asterisks, and so on, but not all screen readers choose to read the same pieces of punctuation.
 Some do not read asterisks by default, for example.
 Periods, commas, and colons are usually not read out loud, but screen readers generally pause after each.
 Users can set the verbosity setting in their preferences so that screen readers read more or less punctuation.